🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The bar charts display the results from a 2009 survey regarding people's automobile in a European country.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The table shows the percentage of journeys made by different forms of transport in four countries, The bar graph shows the results of a survey into car use.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant

-The bar charts display the results from a 2009 survey regarding people's automobile in a European country.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The table shows the percentage of journeys made by different forms of transport in four countries, The bar graph shows the results of a survey into car use.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant

-The graph and pie chart below give information on in-house training courses in a large financial company.
+The charts below show the distribution of the world's water and the use of water in three countries.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All